pi-base/web/paper.md

 hosted at <https://topology.pi-base.org>.
 Inspired by Steen and Seebach's *Counterexamples*, the goals of π-Base were as follows:

-1. Provide an interactive version of *Counterexamples* on the open web.
+1. Provide an interactive version of *Counterexamples* available on the open web.
 2. Track not only spaces and properties, but also [theorems](https://topology.pi-base.org/theorems) that